Skip to content

 Step 4: Ensure Smooth Parking Lot Access

 The exit and entry points to the parking lot should be highly visible.
-Also, consider other structures, such as booths, staff offices, and the like, and how they may cause congestion.
+Consider other structures, such as booths and staff offices, and how they may cause congestion.

 The expected traffic volume can also help you determine the number of entries and exits needed to allow for the best traffic flow.
 If the lot will be used primarily as long-term parking with few people arriving or leaving at once, fewer entries and exits are necessary.
 However, at workplaces or event venues, many vehicles will enter and leave the lot at similar times, necessitating more entry and exit points.